 MSN in Healthcare Policy

 Are you interested in shaping healthcare policies that improve patient outcomes and benefit entire populations?
 If so, a Master's of Science in Nursing (MSN) with a focus in Healthcare Policy may be a good fit for you.
-MSN Healthcare Policy programs train experienced nurses to research, design and implement healthcare policies, analyze policies using a variety of metrics, and advocate for positive healthcare change on both organizational and population levels.
-A leadership and advanced practice degree, graduates of MSN in healthcare policy programs are prepared for careers as:
+MSN Healthcare Policy programs train experienced nurses to research, design, and implement healthcare policies, analyze policies using a variety of metrics, and advocate for positive healthcare change on both organizational and population levels.
+With a leadership and advanced practice degree, graduates of MSN in healthcare policy programs are prepared for careers as:

 - Senior Health Policy Nurse